Colleges by Location

 Financial Aid

-The most recent figures show that financial help was given to 3,878 freshmen.
-The average financial aid package awarded to students reached $15,505.
+The most recent records show that 3,878 freshmen received some sort of financial help.
+The average financial aid package awarded to students added up to $15,505.

 Need-based

-10,959 students obtained some form of need-based financial aid.
+10,959 students secured some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at Indiana University Bloomington is available to international students.
-The overall number of students (including freshmen) who were determined to have financial need was found to be 13,230.
-The amount of federal need-based scholarships/grants awarded to the students at this institution came to $37,049,838, and state $44,065,016.
+The total number of students (including freshmen) who were determined to have financial need came to be 13,230.
+The amount of federal need-based scholarships/grants awarded to the students at this institution summed up to $37,049,838, and state $44,065,016.
 The students of Indiana University Bloomington received the -institutional need-based aid in the amount of $66,023,377, and external in the amount of $6,441,224.

 $6,901